Pensions (Amendment) Bill [HL]

 Overview

 This bill amends the Pensions Act 2004 and the Companies Act 2006.
-It removes the cap on compensation paid by the Pension Protection Fund (PPF) to members of failed pension schemes and introduces a requirement for pension scheme trustees and the Pensions Regulator to approve company dividend distributions.
+It removes the cap on compensation paid by the Pension Protection Fund (PPF) to members of failed pension schemes and introduces a requirement for pension scheme trustee and Pensions Regulator approval before public companies can distribute dividends.

 Description

-- Dividend Distribution Approval: The bill mandates that public companies must obtain written approval from both their pension scheme trustees and the Pensions Regulator before distributing dividends.
-This aims to ensure sufficient funds remain within the company to secure pension scheme liabilities.
+- Dividend Distribution Approval: The bill requires public companies to obtain written approval from both their pension scheme trustees and the Pensions Regulator before distributing dividends.
+This aims to protect pension scheme assets by ensuring that dividend payouts do not jeopardize the financial health of the pension scheme.

 The bill applies to England, Wales, Scotland, and Northern Ireland and will come into force six months after it is passed.